martin26/Diablo-II--Vanilla-Frosting/README.txt

-Vanilla Frosting 5.6.0 for 1.13d
+Vanilla Frosting 5.6.1 for 1.13d
 By Jonathan Vasquez (fearedbliss)
-Released on Saturday, November 15, 2014
+Released on Wednesday, November 19, 2014
 -----------------------------------------------

 **** Back from 1.09 ****